-Management Response: The city has retroactively submitted the final SF-425 for 2014, retroactively submitted the SF-425 reports for the first half of 2015, submitted the SF-425 reports on time for the second half of 2015, and implemented a procedure to complete, review and submit the SF-425 reports to the grantor on a timely basis going forward.
+Management Status: The city retroactively submitted the final SF-425 for 2014, retroactively submitted the SF-425 reports for the first half of 2015, submitted the SF-425 reports on time for the second half of 2015, and implemented a procedure to complete, review and submit the SF-425 reports to the grantor on a timely basis going forward.
+All 2016 reports were filed on time.